Federal Judge Blocks Roger Stone From Using Social Media Accounts After Gag Order Violation

 — Zoe Tillman (@ZoeTillman) July 16, 2019

-Stone is currently on trial for allegedly lying to congress and obstructing the House Intelligence Committee’s investigation into Russian interference in the 2016 presidential election.
+Stone is currently on trial for allegedly lying to Congress and obstructing the House Intelligence Committee’s investigation into Russian interference in the 2016 presidential election.

 While Jackson forbade Stone from posting on Twitter, Instagram or Facebook, she did not revoke his bail or remand him to jail.
-Federal prosectors did not request that Stone have his bail revoked, only that his social media access be cut, per Politico.
+Federal prosecutors did not request that Stone have his bail revoked, only that his social media access be cut, per Politico.

-Sone was indicted on charges of lying to congress earlier this year as part of the Mueller investigation, per The Atlantic.
+Stone was indicted on charges of lying to Congress earlier this year as part of the Mueller investigation, per The Atlantic.
 Mueller alleged that stone collaborated with WikiLeaks to obtain emails that would have harmed Hillary Clinton’s run for president.

-The Atlantic reported that Stone was charged on seven counts that included witness tampering, making false statements and obstruction of an official proceeding.
+The Atlantic reported that Stone was charged on seven counts that included witness tampering, making false statements, and obstruction of an official proceeding.
 He was released on $250,000 bond shortly after his arrest in late January.

-Jackson said that Stone could still raise funds for his trial, but the previous gag order that prohibits stone from speaking about his case in most public forums remains intact in addition to the new ban on all social media posts, according to the BuzzFeed News report.
+Jackson said that Stone could still raise funds for his trial, but the previous gag order that prohibits Stone from speaking about his case in most public forums remains intact in addition to the new ban on all social media posts, according to the BuzzFeed News report.

 Politico reports that Stone’s trial is set to begin sometime in November.